mnorelli/gulp/readme.md

 * It runs **tasks** that manipulate files on your system.
 * It is an active, open-source project.
 * There are many community-built plugins built to work directly with gulp.
-* It is commonly used for transcompilation and minificiation to automate your workflow.
+* Among other things, it is commonly used for transcompilation and minificiation to automate your workflow.

 ## Installing Gulp

 1. You'll want to install gulp globally.
 You can do this by running the `npm install gulp -g` command.
-1. This states that we want to use `npm` to install the `gulp` package globally (for any project to use).
 1. We also need to include gulp in our project.
 To do that, we will run `npm install gulp --save-dev`.
-Let's use `--save-dev` because any build processes typically happen just in a dev environment; a production environment should not be concerned with build tools.
+Let's use `--save-dev` (a production environment should not be concerned with build tools).
-1. Now, we should run `gulp`!
+1. Now, run `gulp`!

 ```bash
 No gulpfile found